plone/training/custom_search.rst

 We can use the indexes we created in the last chapter to further improve the talk list.

-If the chapters about views seem complex, the custom search addon shown below might be a great alternative until you feel comfortable writing views and templates.
+If the chapters about views seem complex, the custom search add-on shown below might be a great alternative until you feel comfortable writing views and templates.
 There are several tools that allow you to add amazing custom searches and content listings through the web in Plone.

 .. _customsearch-eea-label: